nowol/DesertOctopus/Docs/ObjectCloner.md

 ### Benchmark

 This benchmark clones a fairly large object containing array, lists and dictionaries.
+Dictionaries are serialized using the ISerializable interface.

 ``` ini